AlessandroDalponte/RGB_to_Hexadecimal/README.md

 Version 1.1 Updates:

 - Now there is NO "Convert" button, the RGB Decimal color code is converted to Hexadecimal color code automalically;
-- The interface is also a little more cleaner;
+- The interface is also a little cleaner;